All About Whittier, Alaska

 As the Gateway to Prince William Sound, Whittier is known as a jumping-off point for enjoying the Sound.
-This small seaside hamlet has more to offer than first appears.
+This small seaside hamlet has more to offer than it first appears.
 Whittier hosts a delightful variety of restaurants and shops to explore.
-Indulge your culinary curiosity with fresh seafood caught from Prince William Sound’s icy waters, enjoy a gourmet espresso, baked goods, or ice cream at a charming seaside café.
+Indulge your culinary curiosity with fresh seafood caught from Prince William Sound’s icy waters, and enjoy a gourmet espresso, baked goods, or ice cream at a charming seaside café.
+Book your cruise today with Phillips Cruise and Tours!

 Getting To Whittier

-Whether you ride the historic Alaska Railroad, take a narrated coach tour to Prince William Sound or drive yourself, the journey will be spectacular.
-Arrival by cruise ship, ferry, private boat, and private plane or helicopter is also possible.
+Whether you ride the historic Alaska Railroad, take a narrated coach tour to Prince William Sound, or drive yourself, the journey will be spectacular.
+Arrival by cruise ship, ferry, private boat, private plane, or helicopter is also possible.
 Travel along the scenic Seward Highway to the glacier-studded Portage Valley.
 To access Whittier, you will travel through North America’s longest shared rail/vehicle tunnel.
 GETTING TO US

 Anton Anderson Memorial Tunnel